 #1 : How to choose your platform(s)

-You want to launch yourself body and soul in social commerce?
-Teuteuteu, not so fast!
+You want to throw yourself body and soul in social commerce?
+Not so fast!
 First, you will have to define on which platform to establish yourself so that the results are there...
 Each network attracts a particular target, certain age groups, with specific interests.
 Where your brand's target is: that' s where you're supposed to go.

 You should also take into account that each network has strengths that you can leverage.
 You're a broadcast pro, Spielberg is your main rival: Tik Tok is for you.
 Instagram and Pinterest, on the other hand, are ideal if your brand identity is expressed through a clean aesthetic.
 The visual side of these networks will be invaluable in building a real virtual showcase.

-Once you've decided, it's time to read the guides explaining how to create your store on the networks.
+Once decided, it will be time to read guides explaining how to create your store on social media.
 The process varies depending on the network as well as your host; to make it easier for you, we went hunting for tutorials...

 If you have a Shopify store...